“All that lives must die, passing through nature to eternity.” – William Shakespeare, Hamlet.

 All philosophical and religious traditions address the significance of death, but Buddhism, Epicureanism, Stoicism, Christianity, and existentialism appear to amplify its role most in their ideology.
 Much of what follows will investigate the solutions they offer to this human dilemma, but as in other sections, my goal is to assemble a personal approach from their teachings.
 That synthesis will incorporate my prior conclusions regarding reality, good and evil, God, and the soul.
 That is, reality refers that which can be validated phenomenologically or scientifically, but includes an ultimate form.
 Good is that which is conducive to life and the universe; evil its opposite.
 God is strictly designated as the origin of the universe and is not asserted to be concerned directly with the fate of man.
 The soul is not regarded as a substance, rather as the immaterial nature of man, especially mentality, will, and self.

 I will divide our discussion into the following parts:

 7. Alternative conceptions of immortality

 8. Dealing with mortality

 9. Synopsis – Is there an ideal approach to mortality?

 We will start by distinguishing the end of life from the end of existence.
-Then we will consider what happens after death, first looking at traditional theories of immortality and their disadvantages, followed by alternative conceptions .
+Then we will consider what happens after death, first looking at traditional theories of immortality and their disadvantages.
 Next we will consider the case for seeing death as a good rather than an evil.
-After a pause to reconsider time, we will examine the choices we face in dealing with our own mortality.
+After a pause to reconsider time, we will examine alternative views of immortality and the choices we face in dealing with our own mortality.
 Finally will conclude with a synopsis and attempt to integrate human mortality with a meaningful life.